DBMS_DATA_ACCESS Package

 kill_sessions

-By default, existing sessions that may be in the middle of accessing data using a PAR URL are not killed.
-When TRUE, this parameter specifies that such existing sessions should be killed, so that the invalidation does not leave any ongoing access to the data set.
+By default, when you run DBMS_DATA_ACCESS.INVALIDATE_URL existing sessions that may be in the middle of accessing data using a Table Hyperlink or a Table Hyperlink Group are not killed.
+When this parameter is set to TRUE, this value specifies that such existing sessions should be killed, so that the invalidation does not leave any ongoing access to a data set.

 Valid values: TRUE | FALSE.